 World-wide patents relating to Micro Fusion technology are being sought.

 WHAT ARE THE PRINCIPAL MARKETS FOR MICRO FUSION SYSTEMS?

-The principal market for Micro Fusion Systems is for displacement of fossil fuels for stationary base load: heating, cooling and liquid hydrocarbon fuel production.
+The principal market for Micro Fusion Systems is for displacement of fossil fuels for stationary base load: heating, cooling and biofuel concentration.